 HIPAA (Also See Your Benefits & You)

-For more information about HIPAA, or to get a copy of the County’s HIPAA Policies and Procedures, employees may contact Broward County’s HIPAA Privacy Officer at 954-357-6500.
+For more information about HIPAA, or to report suspected violations, workforce members may contact: Office of Intergovernmental Affairs and Professional Standards, HIPAA Privacy Officer at 954-357-6500.

 Benefit-eligible employees receive up to nine paid fixed holidays and two personal days each year, including most national holidays.
-Personal days are calculated as follows for each personal day:
+Personal days are calculated as follows:

 - Full time benefit-eligible employees on an eight-hour/five-day work schedule receive eight hours